Identifying Learner Needs

 - If the person requests to proceed with enrolment, provide them with instructions on completing the enrolment application form and sending it to Hader Institute of Education via email or fax.

-Arrange a time for the person to conduct an enrolment interview with a Hader Institute of Education representative either in person or over the phone.
+Arrange a time for the learner to conduct an enrolment interview with a Hader Institute of Education representative over the phone.
 Find out more

 For more information on the above, contact our Hader Institute of Education careers advisor on (03) 8362 3113.